CUH Logo

 Addenbrooke's Hospital and the Institute for Manufacturing - Oxygen Resilience during COVID-19

-This film looks at how IfM helped our estates team better manage oxygen flows around the hospital; placing them in a better position to respond to future pandemics.
+This film looks at how IfM helped our estates team better manage oxygen flows around the hospital.
+This placed them in a better position to respond to future pandemics.

 Addenbrooke's Hospital and the Institute for Manufacturing - Oxygen Resilience during COVID-19